Onions and tears – are they linked? Let’s explore this age-old culinary mystery and debunk the myths about onions and eye damage.

 Conclusion: Debunking the myths about onions and eye damage

 Onions and tears have gone hand-in-hand for a while.
 Many myths suggest that onions can cause damage to our eyes.
 But, these claims are not true.
-When onions are cut or chopped, they give off syn-propanethial-S-oxide, which can be irritating.
+When onions are cut or chopped, they give off syn-propanethial-S-oxide and sulfuric compounds, which can be irritating.
 But, this is only temporary and not harmful.

-The idea that cutting onions underwater or wearing goggles can stop the irritation has no evidence to back it up.
+The idea that cutting onions underwater, wearing goggles, or chewing gum can stop the irritation has no evidence to back it up.
 The best way to reduce the effects is to make sure there’s proper ventilation in the kitchen.
-Open the windows or turn on an exhaust fan.
+Open the windows or turn on an exhaust fan, and ensure the ducts drain properly.
 That’ll spread out the volatile compounds and make them less irritating.

-People differ in their sensitivity to onion-induced tears.
+People differ in their sensitivity to onion-induced tears, due to subconscious neural pathways and fine sensory endings.
 Some may experience discomfort, while others don’t.
 It depends on the individual’s tear-production and how much they can tolerate.

 Don’t fear the onion!
 Instead, enjoy the culinary journey with confidence.
 Remember, the tears are just a passing inconvenience, not a cause for alarm.
 So, cut that onion and savor the flavor!